 Then one faithful day, returning on foot with his CV clasped under his arm, IK (his former coursemate) pulled over to offer him a lift in his Venza.

 “Wow, Ik is this your ride?”

-“Guy, na my third car be this sef, I’ve one Benz and one Range Rover.
+“Guy, na my third car be this sef, I’ve got a Benz and a Range Rover too.
 I even just finished my second house.”

 “But how you take make this money?”

 “Guy!
 Na the hustle oh.
 Work nor dey this country, las las school na scam.
 Na so I take carry files up and down dey look for work like you before I go learn this work.
-I don dey for only 6 months, when I take pick correct block, see as I blow!
-Come and join my HK make I teach you work and soon you too go blow!”
+I don dey the game for only 6 months when I take pick correct block, see as I blow!
+Come and join my HK make I teach you work and soon you sef go blow!”

 What about crossing the Saharan desert in search of greener pastures?
-With so much dehydrated and fallen bodies count, many people still remain determined to take such risks?
+With so much dehydrated and fallen bodies count, many people are still determined to take such risks?
 Why?
 Because the dead bodies lost in the sands are not alive to tell their stories.
-Rather, the stories echoing in their brains are those coming from across the border, the stories or testimonies of the triumph of those who’ve successfully crossed.
-And that is just about enough motivation to get anyone in.
+Rather, the stories echoing in our ears are those coming from across the border, the stories or testimonies of the triumph of those who have successfully crossed.
+And that is just about enough motivation to get anyone hooked.

-So storytellers and motivational writers out there, let’s share detailed success stories of whomever story we want to use to inspire others on a righteous path.
-Let’s tell their struggles, their hurdles, their rise and falls, how they persevered and got their reward.
-That’s what we need to take on any advice, path or offer you want to sell us on, their stories not facts because facts tells, but stories sells.
+So storytellers and motivational writers and speakers out there, let’s share detailed success stories of whomever story we want to use to inspire others on a righteous path.
+Let’s tell their struggles, their hurdles, their rise and falls, how they persevered, and finally got their reward.
+That’s what we need to take on any advice, path, or offer you want to sell us on, their stories, not facts because facts tell, but stories sell.